|

 death' (also called 'conscious

-dying' - ongoing self-exploration in the context
+ongoing self-exploration in the context of

-of imminent death, and preparation for it),
+imminent death, and preparation for it),

 which might lead to significant changes in